 The origins of the practices are as follows:

-- General Management Practices have been adopted and adapted for service management from general business management domains (14 in number).
+- General Management Practices have been adopted and adapted for service management from general business management domains (14 domains).

-- Service Management Practices have been developed in service management and ITSM industries (17 in number).
+- Service Management Practices have been developed in service management and ITSM industries (17 domains).

-- Technical Management Practices have been adapted from technology management domains for service management purposes by expanding or shifting their focus from technology solutions to IT services (3 in number).
+- Technical Management Practices have been adapted from technology management domains for service management purposes by expanding or shifting their focus from technology solutions to IT services (3 domains).

 The 34 practices are listed below:

 Let’s look at the purpose of each management practice.
 More details about management practices will be found in later articles, particularly focused on how they relate with the service value chain activities.

 (This article is part of our ITIL 4 Guide.
 Use the right-hand menu to navigate.)

 |1.
 Architecture management||To provide an understanding of all the different elements that make up an organization and how those elements interrelate, enabling the organization to effectively achieve its current and future objectives.
 It provides the principles, standards, and tools that enable an organization to manage complex change in a structured and agile way.|